9 Simple Steps To Create An IT Sales & Marketing Plan

 How will they enter your marketing funnel?

-The easiest way to build a target audience for the top of your funnel is to buy a list of contacts.
-Business-to-business data that is generated using “white hat” techniques is becoming easier to come by and is well worth the head start you get by using it.
+The laziest way to build a target audience for the top of your funnel is to buy a list of contacts.
+Business-to-business data that is generated using “white hat” techniques is readily available, but you often get what you pay for.
+This can be used to supplement your earned audience, but relying solely on purchased data is not the best way to go.

-If you need to scale your funnel beyond the available data, it is best to reverse engineer your target’s attention.
+When looking to capture new audiences into your funnel, it is best to reverse engineer your target’s attention.
 Put yourself in their shoes and think about what it is they do on a day-to-day basis and where their attention might lie as they do it.
 This is likely a combination of platforms or publications from which they feed on information for their professional and personal benefit.

 Using our previous examples of the legal industry, here is what a short list of placements might look like: